ebouteillon/freesound-audio-tagging-2019/README.md

 **Note:** My configuration has CUDA 10 installed, so you may have to adapt version of pytorch and cudatoolkit to your own configuration in the `spec-file.txt`.

-### Installation method 2
+### Installation method 2 - Use conda recommended packages

-This method does not guarantee to get the exact same configuration as newer package may be installed.
+This method does not guarantee to get the exact same configuration as the author as newer package may be installed by conda.

 1. Get this repository